Get stories and expert advice on all things related to college and parenting.

 By teaching our brain to think in a happier, more optimistic and resilient way, we can effectively train for happiness.
 This practice can help us find more peace of mind, and thrive in a world that often feels negative and beyond our control.

-Can we increase our happiness levels regardless from where we start?
+Can we increase our happiness levels regardless of where we start?
 YES!

 Is happiness something we have to chase?